 Rules apply to the import of animal by-products (ABPs) and import of POAO for research, medical or museum purposes from third countries.
 Rules now include imports of ABPs for research and diagnostic samples, trade samples (eg for machine testing) and display items (eg for artistic activities).

 Get your goods to the point of import

-You must import your third country POAO through appropriate BIPs where the environmental health officers and vets working in the BIP will check them.
-You must ensure the BIP you choose will accept your goods as not all BIPs accept every type of POAO.
+You must import your third country POAO through appropriate BCPs where the environmental health officers and vets working in the BCP will check them.
+You must ensure the BCP you choose will accept your goods as not all BCPs accept every type of POAO.

-You must pre-notify the BIP of an incoming consignment in advance.
-If you do not pre-notify the BIPs of incoming consignments, your goods may be rejected and you will have to re-export them or destroy them at your own expense.
+You must pre-notify the BCP of an incoming consignment in advance.
+If you do not pre-notify the BCPs of incoming consignments, your goods may be rejected and you will have to re-export them or destroy them at your own expense.

 You can make the notification in two ways.
 You can complete Part 1 of a Common Veterinary Entrance Document (CVED) which you can obtain from the port health authority managing the appropriate BIP.
 Alternatively, you can use the online Trade Control and Expert System (TRACES) service to complete Part 1 of the CVED.
 Find out more about using TRACES to trade in animal and animal products.